EMPAT94/empat94.github.io/_gs/Interlude - A Maid's Resolve.md

 I got down on my knees and got to work like a golem from the bard's story.
 Stone-faced soul-less automaton.

 "He wants lessons!
 Can you believe it?
-I told him that there is no need to summon green-skinned outsiders - prophesy be damned, but Siegfried won't pay heed."
+I told him that there is no need to summon green-skinned outsiders - prophecy be damned, but Siegfried won't pay heed."
 He gushed as he licked the pumpkin sauce clean off the plate.
 Nobles got quite unnoble-like when they thought no one was looking.
 At least no one important.

 "And then he asks me to tutor that pile of grime? _ME_?
 Archmage Arkanis?
 Even today, the beast-kin tremble upon hearing that name."
 'Yes, yes.
 That would be the ninth time I hear of his glorious conquest this week. '